RaymondByc/raymondbyc-github.io/index.md

 <img class="profile-picture" src="portrait.jpg">

 Hi!
-I am a graduate student of the College of Computer Science at [Sichuan University](http://en.scu.edu.cn), China.
+I am a third-year student of the College of Computer Science at [Sichuan University](http://en.scu.edu.cn), China.

 I am looking forward to a PhD or job opportunity of Computer Vision and Machine Learning.